Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 That’s right, you will be on all fours and down on your elbows so that your bubbies are dangling down.
 Do this on a soft place like your bed – it’s actually not that bad.
 There is something about the gravity in this position that helps break up the blockage.
 You can also do this while pumping if nursing is too painful, it just won’t be quite as effective.

-The second thing I learned from a great lactation consultant… for a freakishly stubborn blockage, you can use vibration to work it out.
+The second thing I learned from a great lactation consultant… for a freakishly-stubborn blockage, you can use vibration to work it out.
 You can seek out an ultrasound tech at a physical therapy office, or you can try a Sonicare toothbrush or anything that vibrates (ahem).
 Lube it up, press the vibrator as hard as the pain allows, pushing toward the nipple.
 This worked on stubborn blockages for me.
 Mine always took several days to resolve, which is very uncommon.
 Stay the course.
 You’ll beat them, I promise.

-Another thing to note is when you finally do break up the blockage, you may not be able to tell until the next morning.
+*One last thing to note is when you finally do break up the blockage, you may not be able to tell until the next morning.
 If you still feel the blockage after an extensive workout session, don’t be too discouraged.
 You may not know that you succeeded until a little later.

 As if the pain of blocked ducts wasn’t bad enough, many women will go on to develop mastitis.
-I am writing this bit after recovering from a giant blocked duct situation, which then caused mastitis.
+I wrote this bit after recovering from a giant blocked duct situation, which then caused mastitis.
 It was so awesome and fun.
 I got to spend the whole weekend in bed with a major headache and fever.

 - Breast tenderness, warmth to the touch, or swelling